ricogendron/phase-diversity/README.md

    1.0 by default.
 It can sometimes be useful to tune it, when one is unsure of the estimation of the global amplitude of the input focus.

-3) `tiptilt_flag` : either a scalar bool (True/False) or a list or array of bool, with a length equal to the number of defocused images.
-At least one of the elements of this array must be False to set one of the tiptilt to a fixed value, otherwise the tiptilt will be undetermined.
-Using the scalar bool value 'True' is equivalent to use a full array of 'True', except its first element.
-The tiptilt value that is searched/optimised here accounts for a potential random displacement of the optical axis between each defocused image.
-Indeed it often happens that the experimental activation of the defocusing actuator unvoluntarily modifies the image position too.
+3) `optax_flag` : either a scalar bool (True/False) or a list or array of bool, with a length equal to the number of defocused images.
+Using the scalar bool value `True` is equivalent to use a full array of `True`.
+Setting this flag to True enables the search for a potential random displacement of the optical axis between each defocused image.
+Indeed it is common that the experimental activation of the defocusing actuator unvoluntarily modifies the image position on the detector.
+   Setting all the flags to True for all images invalidates the search for tip and tilt in the phase (as this would become a redundant DoF otherwise), therefore the program will automatically set to `False` the tip and tilt modes in the `phase_flag` (see § 6).

 4) `amplitude_flag` : bool value, True by default.
 Allows to search for the scaling factors on the total flux of each image.